jonduan/proposal/_posts/2016-11-18-wind-energy.md

 Placing wind turbines out of sight makes them readily acceptable.
 Offshore wind offers a simple solution by distancing the turbines from people.

+###### Volatility

+An important factor to produce energy from the wind, is wind itself!
+It is necessary that the wind blows steadily over the year.
+The absence of ‘volatility’ indicates steady production of electricity from a source.
+Given your knowledge of wind at sea and land, at which location would the volatility be higher?
+Land.
+Offshore wind is generally faster and more uniform than onshore wind, guaranteeing steady production of wind energy.
+Therefore, the volatility is lower at sea.